 What are the reasons that justify the recall of a board of directors?

 Unless the circumstances are highly exceptional, homeowners usually resent having a recall election scheduled within three months before or after a regularly scheduled election of directors.
 Consequently, scheduling a recall election during these periods are nearly always unsuccessful.
 See: Most Common Reasons Board Members are Recalled.

 Does HOA Inspector of Elections handle Delegate District Voting for community associations?

 Do the secret ballot, two envelope requirements apply to homeowner associations where votes are cast by delegates or other elected representatives?

 No. However, many homeowner associations that are organized with delegate voting choose to use the secret ballot, two envelope procedure in order to provide the membership with confidence that the election will be conducted fairly.
 Delegate voting is not common in California except for associations with more than 1,000 members.

 Will HOA Inspector of Elections provide us with a count of the ballots received prior to the actual counting of the ballots at an open meeting?

 Yes.
 Upon request, we will provide existing board members, candidates, and the management company a ballot count as often as reasonably needed.
-We can also provide you with a list of owners whose ballots have been received by us.
 We fully understand the importance of providing this information.

-How can anyone be certain that the inspector of election will act fairly and objectively?
+How can anyone be certain that the inspector of elections will act fairly and objectively?

 The contract that we sign for election services is between the Inspector and the association which is either a corporation or an unincorporated association.
 The board members that sign the agreement are not a party to the agreement.
 The inspector of elections owes a duty to the association and every member of the association to act fairly and honesty, and to follow the law.
 We take our responsibility very seriously.
 When an election has been concluded, we want the person or persons who did not prevail to agree that the election was conducted fairly and honestly.